Python-PyQt/PyQt6-Docs/docs/pyqt5_differences.rst

   using enum values that can be combined as a set of flags.
 The name of the class is often the plural form of the name of the enum.
 PyQt5 implements both of these as separate types.
-PyQt6 instead combines them as a single type, using the plural name, as a sub-class of :py:class:`~enum.Flag`.
+PyQt6 instead combines them as a single type, using the name of the enum, as a sub-class of :py:class:`~enum.Flag`.
 - :py:func:`~PyQt5.QtCore.Q_CLASSINFO` has been replaced by the :sip:ref:`~PyQt6.QtCore.pyqtClassInfo` class decorator.
 - :py:func:`~PyQt5.QtCore.Q_ENUM`, :py:func:`~PyQt5.QtCore.Q_ENUMS`,